CSLearning4U/StudentCSP/_sources/CSPPracticeQuestions/exam24_2.rst

        :feedback_a: Correct.
 Abstraction doesn't require knowledge of internal details to understand the overall concept of a device.
        :feedback_b: Incorrect.
 This is a good example because not every detail on a map is a perfect representation of a geographical region.
        :feedback_c: Incorrect.
 This is a good example because knowledge of details is not required to understand the overall concept.
        :feedback_d: Incorrect.
-This is a good example because knowledge of how a car brake function is not required to press a car brake.
+This is a good example because knowledge of how a car brake functions is not required to press a car brake.

        What is NOT a good example of abstraction?